Human Rights in Africa: Introduction

 Human rights resources on the Web

-- Amnesty International Library by Country Here you can pick the country of interest and follow the pages by date of publication.
+- Amnesty International Library by Country Here you can pick the country of interest to view news, briefings, urgent action and UN submissions.

 - Africa Action: In partnership with activists and civil society organizations throughout the United States and in Africa, Africa Action is working to change U.S. foreign policy and the policies of international institutions in order to support African struggles for peace and development.